bionanotechie/Genome-Assembly-Bacterial/README.md

 	2	Missing BUSCOs (M)
 	148	Total BUSCO groups searched
 ```

+The BUSCO results are conatined in the output .out file after running it on the cluster as well as the short summary text file in each respective assemblers outputtedf run directory.

 <a name="long"></a>
 # Long Read Genome Assembly
 For long read assembly there is an additional step that is not used for short read data called **base calling**.
 This is performed first before any long read assembly.
 The process involves taking the data that the sequencer outputs, which appears as a squiggle line, and applying a base to the hills and valleys of the squiggle.
 For this step we will use the basecaller [Guppy](https://github.com/rrwick/Basecalling-comparison/blob/master/basecalling_scripts/guppy_basecalling.sh).
 To complete the assemblies, we will use the assemblers [Flye](https://github.com/fenderglass/Flye), [Shasta](https://chanzuckerberg.github.io/shasta/), and [Falcon](https://pb-falcon.readthedocs.io/en/latest/).
 [Purge Haplotags](https://bitbucket.org/mroachawri/purge_haplotigs/src/master/) will be used to assure that the contigs that are assembled are not being combined with the Haplotig of that sequence.
 After this, the assembly will be polished via [Nanopolish](https://github.com/nanoporetech/nanopolish).
 Assessment of the quality of the genome assembled will be completed through the same program as with the short read data, QUAST.